deadlyvipers/dojo_rules/introduction.md

-On my way to becoming a Github Master
+On my way to becoming a GitHub Master.
+I love Python.

-My favorite path is Python

-quit